The City’s proposed changes for accessory dwelling units lacks Portland and Vancouver’s ambition.

 But current permitting costs and regulatory restraints limit this housing option in Seattle.
-According to Crosscut, between 1995 (when basement apartments were first approved) and 2016 only about 682 ADUs were built.
+According to Crosscut, between 1995 (when basement apartments were first approved) and 2016, only about 682 ADUs were built.
 The numbers for DADUs is even worse.
-Only 292 DADUs constructed since 2009.
+Only 292 DADUs have been constructed since 2009.

 As a whole, it’s estimated that only 1% of single-family lots in Seattle have an ADU or DADU.